Reflections on Work

 Reflection 1: What's the purpose of my work?

 Think back over your working life so far.
-What has motivated you?
-What have you found discouraging at work?
+What have you found fulfilling?
+What have you found discouraging?
 And what would your ideal job look like?

 The beginning and end of the Bible show us that God has a purpose for our work.
 It’s a purpose which gives us great dignity, whether we are employed or not!

 - How does mankind’s task show that we are made in God’s image?